ixilai/MCFDF/README.md

 # MCFDF
 This package contains the matlab code which is associated with the following paper:

 Xilai Li, Xiaosong Li, Xiaoqi Cheng, Mingyi Wang, Haishu Tan.
-MCFDFusion: Multi-focus image based on multiscale cross-difference and focus detection[J].
+MCDFD: Multi-focus image based on multiscale cross-difference and focus detection[J].
 IEEE sensors journal.

 This manuscript is accepted.
 Usage of this code is free for research purposes only.